Hi, How Are You: Promotion

 Daniel would promote the album through handing out copies to people he met.
-One individual given a copy of the album was Kathy McCarty, who said that 'That weird kid is probably the only genius I've met in my life!"
+One individual given a copy of the album was Kathy McCarty, who said, "That weird kid is probably the only genius I've met in my life!"

 This was the first Daniel Johnston album to be given a widely distributed release as a vinyl LP; it was released on Homestead Records in 1988.

 Legacy

+In the 1988 Richard Linklater film It's Impossible to Learn to Plow by Reading Books, the unnamed main character is handed a tape by another unnamed character, played by Johnston.
+In the next scene, the main character listens to snippets of the album in his apartment.

-In 1988, when the album was pressed on LP by Homestead Records, Mark Lerario for the Reading Eagle said that it sounded like 'A basement tape haphazardly put together by deaf hippies.'
+In 1988, when the album was pressed on LP by Homestead Records, Mark Lerario for the Reading Eagle said that it sounded like "A basement tape haphazardly put together by deaf hippies."

-The song "Big Business Monkey" appeared in the soundtrack to the 1990 film, Slacker.
+The song "Big Business Monkey" appeared in the soundtrack of the 1990 film Slacker.

-By 1992 Kurt Cobain began wearing a t-shirt of the album's cover, launching Johnston into mainstream popularity.
+By 1992, Kurt Cobain began wearing a T-shirt of the album's cover, launching Johnston into mainstream popularity.
 Two years later, in 1994, Kathy McCarty released her Johnston tribute album, which featured five tracks from Hi How Are You.

-In 2006, Ty Burr Globe for the Record-Journal described "Walking the Cow" as "Demented and heartbreakingly fragile".
+In 2006, Ty Burr Globe for the Record-Journal described "Walking the Cow" as "demented and heartbreakingly fragile".

-In 2009, the song "Desperate Man Blues" was included in the play Punk Rock (play).
+In 2009, the song "Desperate Man Blues" was included in the play Punk Rock.

-A 2015 documentary about Johnston, titled Hi, How Are You Daniel Johnston? was named after the record.
+A 2015 documentary about Johnston, titled Hi, How Are You Daniel Johnston?, was named after the record.

 In 2018, the Mayor of Austin, Texas, declared January 22 (Johnston's birthday) to be "Hi, How Are You Day", a day dedicated to mental health awareness funded by the non-profit organisation of the same name.

-In 2019, American post-disco duo De Lux released a cover of 'Get Yourself Together.'
+In 2019, American post-disco duo De Lux released a cover of "Get Yourself Together".

-On April 9, 2021, The Johnston estate announced an NFT based on the album's cover.
+On April 9, 2021, the Johnston estate announced an NFT based on the album's cover.

+A mural of the album cover was painted near the Drag by the University of Texas at Austin.
+In 2024, the surrounding building was demolished but the mural was preserved.